christophpickl/allfit/README.md

 ### Going Public

 * !!! notification for new version available (like done back then with gadsu)
-* !! when auth fails, allow user to rewrite credentials
 * pimp release script: macos zip, shadowjar zip (maybe windows exe zip?)

 ### Medium

+* add version number to app file manifest
 * luxury: auto release and auto upload (one-click website release)
 * BUG? when click on "visited workouts", no details shown?! (also check if exception is displayed!)
 * sync available spots